Iman998/persian-llm-leaderboard/README.md

 > **Note:** The `--n_rows` option is useful for quick benchmarking or debugging with a smaller sample of data.

+`run_all.sh` automatically rebuilds the leaderboard.
+If you run evaluations manually with `scripts/run_eval.py`, call `scripts/build_leaderboard.py` afterward to update `dashboard/leaderboard.csv`.

 ## 🤝 Contributing

 Contributions and suggestions are welcome!
 Feel free to open issues or submit pull requests to enhance this project.